Manuuuu21/screen-recorder/README.md

 ## License

 No license file is included in this repository by default.
-If you'd like to license this project, add a `LICENSE` file (for example, MIT) or specify your preferred license.

 ---